pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

    - for `output_schema` you need to use snake_case like "your_tool_name" since postgresql database naming convention does not accept kebab-case.

 4. **Replace placeholder "choose-a-name":**
-   - replace all remaining occurances of "choose-a-name" in the new copied folder by the name of your tool.
+   - Replace all remaining occurances of "choose-a-name" in the new copied folder by the name of your tool.
    - In VS Code for example: use Change All Occurrences accross files:
       - Right-click on the created tool folder in Explorer on the left side → **Find in Folder...**
       - Find: choose-a-name → Replace: your-new-tool.